-We don’t talk about gear very much in Film + Music, but when we found out our friends Casey Warren and Danielle Warren (a.k.a.
+We don’t talk about gear very much here on the Musicbed blog, but when we found out our friends Casey Warren and Danielle Warren (a.k.a.
 MINDCASTLE) had gotten their hands on the first ARRI ALEXA Mini, we wanted to know what they thought of it.
 As filmmakers, gear is an inextricable part of our creative lives, whether we’re using our iPhones or the latest high-end wonder.
 So while we don’t like to focus on the equipment of filmmaking too much (plenty of amazing publications are already doing that so well), we can’t help but geek out a little from time to time.

 Here’s our conversation with Danielle and Casey about the new ALEXA Mini.

 Casey: Over the past several years since we purchased our ALEXA M, we’ve gotten to know some of the people at ARRI.
 We were introduced to Michael, who is the product manager for the ALEXA Mini, and told he was working on something very exciting that we might be interested in.
 At NAB we met with him, and he told us he’d like our feedback on something he was working on.
 He then showed us a really early version of what would become the ALEXA Mini.